Annex 1 - Main accounting principles of Bilan Carbone®

 /

-A company carries out foundation sizing studies (for ski lift pylons)
+A company performs foundation sizing studies (for ski-lift towers)

 A company that manufactures container ships